Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Monitoring for Compliance At Runtime

-A ModelPlex monitor is designed for periodic sampling: for each variable there will be two observed values, one from the previous sample time (for example, robot position $p_r$) and one from the current sample time (for example, robot position $p_r^+$).
-It is not important for ModelPlex that the values are apart by exactly the sampling period, but merely that there is an upper bound ($\varepsilon$).
-A ModelPlex monitor checks in a provably correct way whether the evolution observed in the difference of the sampled values can be explained by the model. \rref{fig:modelplexillustration} illustrates the principle behind a ModelPlex monitor: the values from the previous sample time serve as starting state for executing the model.
-The values produced by executing the model are then compared to the values observed in the current sample time.
+A ModelPlex monitor is designed for periodic sampling.
+For each variable there will be two observed values, one from the previous sample time (for example, previous robot position $\pr$) and one from the current sample time (for example, next robot position $\pr^+$).
+It is not important for ModelPlex that the values are measured exactly at the sampling period, but merely that there is an upper bound $\varepsilon$ on the amount of time that passed between two samples.
+A ModelPlex monitor checks in a provably correct way whether the evolution observed in the difference of the sampled values can be explained by the model.
+If it does, the current behavior fits to a verified behavior and is, thus, safe.
+If it does not, the situation may have become unsafe and a fail-safe action is initiated to mitigate safety hazards.

+\rref{fig:modelplexillustration} illustrates the principle behind a ModelPlex monitor.
+The values from the previous sample time serve as starting state for executing the model.
+The values produced by executing the model are then compared to the values observed in the current sample time by the monitor.

-The verified models themselves, however, are not helpful as fast executable models, because they involve nondeterminism and differential equations.
+The verified models themselves are too slow to execute, because they involve nondeterminism and differential equations.
 Hence, provably correct monitor expressions in real arithmetic are synthesized from a model using an offline proof in \KeYmaeraX.
-These expressions exhaustively capture the behavior of the models, projected onto the pairwise comparisons of sampled values that are needed at runtime.
-The full process is described in detail in \cite{DBLP:journals/fmsd/MitschP16}.
+These expressions capture the behavior of the models, projected onto the pairwise comparisons of sampled values that are needed at runtime.